Is Amazon's New Shipping Container Home Right for You?

 A cursory search on eBay reveals that a used shipping container can be purchased for as little as $1,500.

 With the potential savings benefits of independent homebuilding in mind, is Amazon’s one-size-fits-all, assembly-line approach to cargotecture really worth the $36,000 price tag?
+If you're the "buyer" below, maybe not.

-It all depends on how much creative leeway you’re willing to sacrifice for your tiny home.
+Jokes aside, a shipping container home could be right for you, but it depends on how much creative leeway you’re willing to sacrifice for your tiny home.

 Here's what buying Amazon's tiny home will get you